 1. Central Market

-For those who are afraid of the heat and are running short for time, Central Market would be the better bet.
-There are different vendors selling a variety of products, from your local street food (with much better hygiene standards) to the more fashionable popcorn, from the usual magnets (once again of much better quality) to lacquerware, and from the stores selling tees to those selling paintings, including those of famous local politicians!
+For those afraid of the heat and running short of time, Central Market would be the better bet.
+Different vendors are selling a variety of products, from your local street food (with much better hygiene standards) to the more fashionable popcorn, from the usual magnets (once again of much better quality) to lacquerware, and from the stores selling tees to those selling paintings, including those of famous local politicians!

 Eateries are also available here, and you get your pick of choosing either local fare or something more western.
 Indeed, it is quite large, as it houses two stories worth of stores.
 You can in fact take your time to explore and buy some products, before taking a break at the in-house food court of any of the eateries.
 You can then continue your shopping afterwards, exploring even more shops.
 Take some time to explore the stores just outside the complex, as they are arguably an extension of Central Market, and you see stores selling fresh fruits, cutlery, and (most probably counterfeit) watches.